 To be considered for admission to graduate study in the Specialist (Psy.S) Program in School Psychology, applicants are required to present evidence of scholastic ability, significant interest in the area of school psychology, interpersonal sensitivity, personal stability, and sound moral character.
 Minimum requirements for admission for all applicants include a baccalaureate degree in psychology, education or related field from a regionally accredited institution and the completion of three credit hours in research and evaluation or statistics prior to the start of the Psy.S. program.
 Additional criteria reviewed will include the following:

-- Relevant experience; professional accomplishment, or exceptional credentials - The quality of the applicant's written statement of professional experiences - Professional/faculty letters of recommendation - Personal interview professional, or exceptional experience or accomplishment) and Non-Degree Seeking/Special Student.
+- Relevant experience; professional accomplishment, or exceptional credentials - The quality of the applicant's written statement of professional experiences

+- Professional/faculty letters of recommendation - Personal interview

 Admission Status